EdwardBetts/wikichen.is/_posts/telling/2014-03-13-zen-and-the-art-of-motorcycle-maintenance.md

 affiliate_link: http://cadence.cc/
 ---

-As many others none the wiser have echoed before me, *Zen and the Art of Motorcycle Maintenance* is not a book about motorcycles.
+As others none the wiser have echoed before me, *Zen and the Art of Motorcycle Maintenance* is not a book about motorcycles.
 But to say that it's not would also be a faulty assessment.
 It's a premise based on the essence of motorcycle maintenance, using the motorcycle as a vehicle for both the journey of a dad and his son across America and the journey Pirsig himself takes you through, one of philosophy and life.
 It's a book so profoundly beautiful and frustrating and pedantic and didactic all at the same time that it accomplishes what good books are intended to do---to make you think.

 In short, *Zen and the Art of Motorcycle Maintenance* is unlike any book you've read before.